squirrels-nest/squirrels-nest.github.io/docs/topics/project-file.md

 For each test set, the **name** field is required, and the **user_attributes** and **parameters** fields are optional.
 - **name** - The assigned name of the test set to make it easy to reference elsewhere.
 If the name `default` is defined, it overrides the default selections if no test set is not explicitly referenced.
-- **user_attributes** - If authorization is used, the values of required user attributes (i.e., the attributes defined in the User class in `pyconfigs/auth.py`) are defined here.
+- **user_attributes** - If authentication is used, the values of required user attributes (i.e., the attributes defined in the User class in `pyconfigs/auth.py`) are defined here.
 - **parameters** - The selected parameter values to test with are defined here.
 For any parameter names that are not specified here, the default selected value is used.

 Then, you can test the generation of SQL queries from the Jinja templates using the selections defined in `my_test_set` with `sqrl compile --test-set my_test_set`.
 If no `--test-set` option is specified, it will use the test set named `default` if it exists, or use all the default values for each parameter selection.

 :::warning

-If using authorization and a user attibute is being referenced (in a model for instance), then the test set used with the `sqrl compile` command must define it in the **user_attributes** field.
+If using authentication and a user attibute is being referenced (in a model for instance), then the test set used with the `sqrl compile` command must define it in the **user_attributes** field.
 If the user_attribute is not defined for a test set named `default`, then using the `sqrl compile` command without specifying the `--test-set` option will not work.

 :::